 If you ever want to revert to a "safe default", just set all of the options on this page to "Off" and click on "Save and create .htaccess".
-This will create a .htaccess file which is essentially the same as the one shipped with Joomla! (htaccess.txt).
+This will create a very basic .htaccess file which is essentially the same as the one shipped with Joomla! (htaccess.txt) without any of the optional sections.